E-meter: Mathison

-Volney Mathison built an EDA meter based on a Wheatstone bridge, (Note: Quotation: "Technically it is a specially developed 'Wheatstone Bridge' well known to electrically minded people as a device to measure the amount of resistance to a flow of electricity."
+Volney Mathison built an Electrodermal activity meter based on a Wheatstone bridge, (Note: Quotation: "Technically it is a specially developed 'Wheatstone Bridge' well known to electrically minded people as a device to measure the amount of resistance to a flow of electricity."
 Reproduced and cited in The Kotzé Report, Section III, Chapter 8 § 8.7(b).) a vacuum tube amplifier, and a large moving-coil meter that projected an image of the needle on the wall.
 He patented his device in 1954 as an electropsychometer or E-meter, and it came to be known as the "Mathison Electropsychometer".
 In Mathison's words, the E-meter "has a needle that swings back and forth across a scale when a patient holds on to two electrical contacts".
 Mathison recorded in his book, Electropsychometry, that the idea of the E-Meter came to him in 1950 while listening to a lecture by L. Ron Hubbard:

 In 1950 ...
 I next attended a series of lectures being given by a very controversial figure, who several times emphasized that perhaps the major problem of psychotherapy was the difficulty of maintaining the communication of accurate or valid data from the patient to the therapist.